Updated October 2025.

-A ‘make-good’ is a specific clause that may appear in a lease agreement for a commercial property.
+A ‘make good’ is a specific clause that may appear in a lease agreement for a commercial property, such as an office.
 This clause stipulates that the tenant must ‘make good’ the property upon leaving.

 Essentially, this means returning the property to its original condition.

 That could include partitions, floor coverings, workstations, joinery and so on.
 It can be an enormous headache, especially when landlords become pedantic over the condition of the building.

-Make-good clauses can be contentious and there have been cases where landlords treat this clause as a money grab, by making the tenants pay a large sum to have the building stripped out.
+However, make good clauses can be contentious and there have been cases where landlords treat this clause as a money grab, by making the tenants pay a large sum to have the building stripped out.

 This can often result in disputes between the landlord and tenant.